Top 10 Banks in Ethiopia

 2. Awash Bank

-Awash Bank is one of the leading private banks in Ethiopia, established in 1994.
-Over the years, it has grown rapidly and now operates a network of branches throughout the country.
-Awash Bank offers a wide range of banking products and services, including savings and current accounts, loans, trade finance, and electronic banking solutions.
+Awash Bank is a private bank in Ethiopia created in 1994 and has since expanded its branches throughout the country.
+It offers a number of products and services, which include: savings and current accounts, loans, trade finance and electronic banking systems.

 3. Dashen Bank

-Dashen Bank, established in 1995, is another prominent private bank in Ethiopia.
-It has a strong presence in urban areas and offers a comprehensive range of banking services to individuals, businesses, and institutions.
-Dashen Bank's product portfolio includes savings and current accounts, loans, trade finance, and treasury services.
+Dashen Bank was founded in 1995 and has since grown to become one of the biggest private banks in Ethiopia.
+It has a good presence in the urban areas and offers all sort of banking services to individuals, firms and other institutions.
+The products offered include savings and current accounts, loans, trade finance and treasury services.

 4. Bank of Abyssinia